-My experience with Cosrx Vitamin E Vitalizing Sunscreen
+My Experience with the COSRX Vitamin E Vitalizing Sunscreen

 First and foremost, the sunscreen seems to be doing its job: I didn’t tan, even though I spent time outside in the sun around noon.

-My face feels greasy after applying the sunscreen, and the shine is real!
+Unfortunately, my face feels greasy after applying the sunscreen, and the shine is real!
 The sunscreen creates a film on my skin, feeling heavy.
-I can’t stand to go out like this, so I apply a loose powder that makes me look matte and ok (I guess) to leave the house.
+I can’t stand to go out like this, so I apply a loose powder to mattify my skin.

-My face is left a greasy fest for hours until the sunscreen gets fully absorbed.
-Luckily I don’t spend very much time in the sun nowadays, and I don’t have to reapply it.
+My face is a greasy fest for hours until the sunscreen fully absorbs.
+Luckily, I don’t spend much time in the sun nowadays and don’t have to reapply it.
 Because if I had to, I would probably end up skipping, and I would end up getting burnt.

 Considering that my skin is normal to dry, I can’t see how people with oily or combo skin could handle this sunscreen.
 It is suited for dry skin.

-My eyes are sensitive and this sunscreen stings my eyes.
-Although I am not sweating, because of its oiliness, I feel the sunscreen sliding down into my eyes and mouth.
+Another downside is that this sunscreen stings my sensitive eyes.
+Even if I am not sweating because of its oiliness, I feel the sunscreen sliding down into my eyes and mouth.
 Nasty, I know!

-How to use Cosrx Vitamin E Vitalizing Sunscreen?
+How to Use the COSRX Vitamin E Vitalizing Sunscreen?

 - I do my toner;